 If you are going to visit Istanbul museums in detail, Istanbul Museum Pass is definitely worth the money.
 However, do not forget that you should visit at least 4-5 museums with all sections.
 Especially Topkapı Palace has three separate sections and Museum Pass is valid in all of them.
 Even in this museum alone, you will get most of your money back.

 In my opinion, Museum Pass Istanbul is worth buying even just not to wait in the queue in front of the ticket office.
 The pleasure of the trip disappears after hours of waiting at the ticket offices.
 In these cases, I recommend that you take the Istanbul Museum Card to benefit from fast access.

-Istanbul Museum Pass cost is 325 Turkish Lira as of 2020.
+Istanbul Museum Pass price is 325 Turkish Lira as of 2020.
 Children under the age of eight do not need it.
 Most of the museums in Istanbul are free for little kids.

 Considerations for Children

 However you still need to get to ticket office to obtain free entry ticket.
 Passport copy is required as a proof of the children’s age.
 If you do not want to get stuck in long queue, perhaps you might want to buy the pass for kids too.

 If the child’s age is obviously smaller than age of 8, the attendants let him/her pass with you from the museum entrances.
 (It works especially at the busy places like Topkapi Palace)